 Could You Fall Victim to Identity Theft?

-The voicemail came as a surprise during the busy holiday season: "This is the Fraud Department from American Express calling about questionable transactions on your account."
+The voicemail came as a surprise during the busy holiday season several years ago: "This is the Fraud Department from American Express calling about questionable transactions on your account."
 Whoa.
 What?

 An investigation revealed that it was an inside job at his workplace.
 Hundreds of other employees had already been affected.

 What's worse is that between my husband and I, it was the fifth time our personal information had been stolen, lost, or accidentally shared by an organization we trusted.
 In 2005, our credit card information was compromised along with that of 40 million other Visa, MasterCard, American Express, and Discover account holders when an intruder gained access to a third-party credit card processor's payment database.1 This massive breach exposed us and others to potential identity theft.

 That same year, I was among 12,000 government employees whose names, addresses, phone numbers, salaries, and social security numbers (SSNs) were accidentally published on the Internet.
 Oops.

 In 2006, my husband and I were among the thousands of Wells Fargo mortgagees whose confidential data went missing along with a bank computer.2 Later that year, my personal and retirement data was exposed when five laptop computers were stolen from Towers Perrin (now named Willis Towers Watson), a firm that my employer had retained for HR Benefits projects.3 Ironically, Willis Towers Watson is an HR and risk management consulting firm.

 Were we incredibly unlucky?
 I'd say!
 The upside, however, is that our experience has made us more cautious regarding what personal information we share, when, and with whom.
 The five data breaches we experienced involved organizations that had

 - a false sense of invulnerability

 - unchecked or unplanned for human error and